 - Community Revitalization Toolkit (PDF) - Create and maintain successful community organizations

 - Crime Prevention - Neighborhood and business watch programs; crime prevention education

 - Home Modernization Guide - Bring new life to your older home

 - Report a Building Code Violation - How to file a complaint for building code violations

-- Report a Property Maintenance or Zoning Code Violation - Online complaint form for property maintenance code violations
+- Report a Property Maintenance or Zoning Code Violation - Online customer portal to report property maintenance code violations

 - Small Business Assistance - Economic Development programs and services

 - Planning for Revitalization: Community Enhancement staff participate in the Comprehensive Plan and Special Area Plan process, particular focusing on strategies and initiatives to help bring new life to aging communities countywide.

 - Zoning Review: Community Enhancement staff participate in the zoning application review process, to encourage new development and redevelopment that represents a significant improvement in areas needing revitalization.